 With the radio tower farm in clear sight and striking distance, the final ascent of the mountain went quickly …

-On the summit of the mountain, you’ll be greeting by a communications center, a giant parking lot, and a small picnic area near the observatory.
-There’s nothing even remotely approaching a feeling of remoteness or solitude here, but hopefully you knew that going in.
+On the summit of the mountain, you’ll be greeted by a communications center, a giant parking lot, and a small picnic area near the observatory.
+There’s nothing approaching a feeling of remoteness or solitude here but hopefully you knew that going in.
 Just think of how bad ass you’ll look to car-cramped sightseers when you emerge from the woods, sweaty and covered in dirt.

-If you’re lucky, you’ll get a great view of the urban sprawl below you.
-But far more likely, you’ll see something like this:
+If you’re lucky, you’ll get a great view of the urban sprawl below you – or the seemingly flat summit of nearby Mount Markham to your west.

 After a short rest at the top, I made my way back down the mountain, this time taking the Lower Winter Creek Trail back to Chantry Flats.
 The Lower Trail was more wooded, more rugged, and much, much steeper than the Upper Trail.
 It’s also almost completely lined with poison oak on both sides.
 The scenery is nice, but there are a healthy number of switchbacks on the Lower trail … so if they bug you when climbing, I really don’t recommend trying to come up this way.